tonyandrewmeyer/ops-scenario/README.md

 Simplifying a bit the Juju "spaces" model, each integration endpoint a charm defines in its metadata is associated with a network.
 Regardless of whether there is a living relation over that endpoint, that is.

 If your charm has a relation `"foo"` (defined in metadata.yaml or charmcraft.yaml), then the charm will be able at runtime to do `self.model.get_binding("foo").network`.
-The network you'll get by doing so is heavily defaulted (see `state.Network.default`) and good for most use-cases because the charm should typically not be concerned about what IP it gets.
+The network you'll get by doing so is heavily defaulted (see `state.Network`) and good for most use-cases because the charm should typically not be concerned about what IP it gets.

 On top of the relation-provided network bindings, a charm can also define some `extra-bindings` in its metadata and access them at runtime.
 Note that this is a deprecated feature that should not be relied upon.
 For completeness, we support it in Scenario.